andy111223/04.4_Calculator/README.md

 ## Usage

 Call the `add`, `sub`, `mul` or `div` function with at least two valid numbers after a prompt in your terminal.
 For `add` and `sub` you can provide more than two numbers.
-Observe logging entries in logfile.log.
+Observe logging entries in the console.

 ## Requirements

-Python 3.x
+Python 3.10 or higher